 Student/Test Taker Responsibilities

-- Review these proctoring guidelines and determine that the school has approved them.
+- Review these proctoring guidelines and verify that the school has approved them.

 - Contact the library and sending institution to make specific arrangements to take the test.
 FPL will not contact the institution to negotiate dates or fill out forms for any arrangements.
 All arrangements are the test taker's responsibility.
 Student/test taker is also responsible for rescheduling the test date should an emergency arise for him/her.